Hackers News Hackers News

 How the Credential Theft Works

-Security experts strongly advise businesses and individuals to never click on links in emails, even when they appear to come from a trusted source like Meta — always navigate directly to the platform by typing the address into the browser.
+• Exercise Extreme Caution with Email Links: Never click on links within emails, even if they appear to originate from a trusted source like Meta.
+Always navigate directly to the platform by manually typing the official address into your browser.

-Businesses should also periodically review and audit all partner access within Meta Business Manager and immediately remove any unrecognized or unauthorized accounts.
+• Audit Partner Access: Periodically review and audit all partner access permissions within your Meta Business Manager account.
+Immediately remove any unrecognized or unauthorized accounts to mitigate potential insider threats.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.